ashutoshmjain/gita/src/how.md

 The second section is original English translation of `Bhagvad Gita` - by `Kiasri Mohan Ganguly` circa 1896.

 `Bhagvad Gita` is the source code of `Karm Yoga`.
 While `Karm Yoga` is proven means to exit sufferings, it also benchmarks value-exchange.
 It establishes the spiritual framework for selfless pursuits (`Nishkaam Yazna`).

-Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary measure of value.
+> Open pursuits, without desires of personal gains, enable society adopt work (`Karma`) as primary measure of value.

 Work done under influence of desires - to seek preferred outcomes - skews the measure of effort involved.
-For example if you were seeking money, you may unknowingly inflate the number of hours; if you were seeking recognition, you may end up investing time in publicity.
+For example if you were seeking money, you may unknowingly inflate the quantum of effort; if you were seeking recognition, you may end up investing time in publicity and assume it as necessary part of work  - it is not.

-Working without expectations of monetary gains or fame is hard, for example the open source contributions of our time. `Gita`, however, goes a step further.
-It advocates to stay put on `Nishkaam` path even in the face of imminent adversity.
+Working without expectations of monetary gains or fame is hard - for example the open source contributions of our time - but that is only the start. `Gita` goes a step further.
+It advocates to stay put on `Nishkaam` path even in the face of imminent adversity - stay defiant to seek truth.
 Prime example is `Arjuna` - a warrior par excellence but trapped in `Moha`.
 At the prospect of fighting his clan, `Arjuna` wanted to shun his responsibilities.
 Through `Gita`, `Krishna` advised him to stick to his `Karma`.

 The translation is followed by essays discovering core concepts of `Gita`.
 They may be useful to readers who are predisposed to see `Gita` in prevailing rationale of popular science.